locnnil/workshop/docs/how-to/debug-workshop-issues.rst

 List and suppress warnings
 --------------------------

-|project_markup| occasionally encounters non-blocking or transient problems,
+|ws_markup| occasionally encounters non-blocking or transient problems,
 such as broken mount points.
 These are registered as *warnings* in a system-wide log, which can be accessed with :command:`workshop warnings`: